MirImaadAli1/ProcedurePulseWeb/README.md

 #### Overview

-The FormBuilder component is a comprehensive React component designed for building customizable forms.
-It allows users to add, reorder, and configure various form elements dynamically.
-The component integrates Firebase for storing the form data and includes features such as validation, success notifications, and modal handling.
-It leverages Material-UI for styling and Firebase for data management, making it suitable for applications requiring user-generated forms or surveys.
+The FormBuilder component is a powerful React tool for creating dynamic, customizable forms.
+It allows users to add, reorder, and configure form elements on the fly, with real-time data storage handled by Firebase.

 #### Component Props